ionutbaltariu/proveit-podcast-reservations/README.md

-# Our team's POC for the ProveIT Hackathon 2022 - TUIASI challenge
+# Our team's MVP for the ProveIT Hackathon 2022 - TUIASI challenge